 Stare at Venetian masterpieces in the Frari : From Campo Santa Margherita cross the small bridge to Campo San Pantalon.
 Continue towards Scuola Grande di San Rocco and reach Santa Maria Gloriosa dei Frari (aka Frari).
 This huge plain Gothic church is one of the biggest buildings in San Polo quarter.
 The church was built initially in the 13th century and was replaced by this larger building in the 15th century.
 Despite its austere exterior, its interior is striking for its sheer size and the quality of its works of art.
 These include masterpieces by Titian (his famous Madonna di Ca’ Pesaro is here), Bellini, Donatello, Cozzi and more, along with a number of monuments to famous Venetians (for more information and tickets visit its official site).
 On your way from Frari to Rialto district, search in the narrow alleys for Pasticceria Targa (Rughetta del Ravano), probably the most famous of Venice pastry shops.

 Cross Ponte Rialto, the most famous bridge in Venice : First walk along Riva del Vin, one of the few accessible canalside streets along Canal Grande, where wine was offloaded.
 From there, climb up the stairs to Ponte Rialto.
 This bridge is the oldest bridge across the canal and was the line between the districts of San Marco and San Polo.
 The bridge started as a wooden construction and took its final form in 1591, based on a design by Antonio da Ponte.
 Admire the view and shop at the small tourist gift shops on the bridge.
 Finally visit the nearby Rialto Mercato, the Venetian market established in 1097, which was the beating heart of Venetian commerce.
 Here products from all over the world were gathered and sold, from fish and vegetables to luxury and exotic goods.
-At the centre of the market, San Giacomo di Rialto is the oldest church of Venice.
+At the centre of the market, San Giacomo di Rialto is the oldest church in Venice.

 Shop and relax in Cannaregio : Crossing Rialto Bridge and moving north will lead you to Cannaregio quarter.
-Although there are several palazzos built along Canal Grande (one of the them the famous Ca’ D’ Oro), the area was a working class and manufacturing district.
-Also the Jewish Venetian Ghetto was located here from 1519 until 1797.
+Although there are several palazzos built along Canal Grande (one of them the famous Ca’ D’ Oro), the area was a working-class and manufacturing district.
+Also, the Jewish Venetian Ghetto was located here from 1519 until 1797.
 Walk along Strada Nuova, which was a canal transformed into a wide street in the 19th century, shop at the numerous shops and have a break at the various small cafes.
 Along the road, you also come across Farmacia Ponci, one of the oldest pharmacies in the world.

 From this point, either move ahead on foot or take a Vaporetto, in order to return back at the starting point of our itinerary at Piazzale Roma.

 During this long day in Venice, it is certain you would want to have a break and try some genuine Italian cuisine.
 Most of the restaurants in Venice are quite expensive and many of them are tourist traps.
 We are going to suggest 4 restaurants (located in San Polo quarter) for inexpensive and quality Italian food.
-Birraria La Corte (Campo San Polo) is an eatery and pizzeria with excellent food, modern interior and tables on the square.
-Ostaria Antico Dolo (Ruga Rialto) is a small restaurant with few tables which offers creative Italian dishes.
-Osteria Alla Ciurma (Calle Galeazza) is a authentic place that serves excellent local dishes and great wine.
+Birraria La Corte (Campo San Polo) is an eatery and pizzeria with excellent food, a modern interior and tables on the square.
+Ostaria Antico Dolo (Ruga Rialto) is a small restaurant with a few tables which offers creative Italian dishes.
+Osteria Alla Ciurma (Calle Galeazza) is an authentic place that serves excellent local dishes and great wine.
 Pane Vino e San Daniele Rialto (Calle dei Botteri), one of the three establishments of Pane Vino e San Daniele in Venice, serves dishes made according to traditional Friulian cuisine.

 Venice is so unique and beautiful that it cannot be ruined by the millions of tourists that visit it.
-However our advice is to visit Venice during winter, from November until March and discover its magic and greatness.
-The pictures you are going to take with you, will follow you for life.
+However, our advice is to visit Venice during winter, from November until March and discover its magic and greatness.
+The pictures you are going to take with you will follow you for life.